 Section 15.09 DISPUTES.
 Any dispute, difference or controversy arising out of or relating to this Agreement, any document or instrument delivered pursuant to, in connection with, or simultaneously with this Agreement, or any breach of this Agreement or any such document or instrument, with the exception of an actual or apprehended unlawful disclosure or misappropriation of Confidential Information, shall be subject to settlement proceedings under the then-applicable International Chamber of Commerce ("ICC") ADR Rules (or successor rules).
 If the dispute has not been settled pursuant to the said Rules within 45 days following the filing of a Request for ADR or within such other period as the parties may agree in writing, such dispute shall be finally settled by arbitration under the then-applicable Rules of Arbitration of the ICC (or successor rules), by a proceeding conducted in London, England, United Kingdom, in the English language, by a single arbitrator appointed in accordance with the said Rules of Arbitration.
 The arbitrator may grant injunctions or other relief in such dispute or controversy.
 The decision of the arbitrator shall be final, conclusive, and binding on the parties to the arbitration.
 Judgment may be entered on the arbitrator's decision in any court having jurisdiction, and the parties irrevocably consent to the jurisdiction of the courts of the State of New York and of any federal court located in such State for this purpose.
-In any such arbitration, the costs and expenses of such arbitration, and each shall separately pay its own attorneys' fees and expenses.
+In any such arbitration, the parties waive personal service of any process or other papers and agree that service thereof may be made in accordance with Section 15.07.
+Each party shall pay one-half of the costs and expenses of such arbitration, and each shall separately pay its own attorneys' fees and expenses.
 Notwithstanding the foregoing, either party may apply to any court of the State of New York or any federal court located in such State for injunctive relief to maintain the status quo until the arbitration award is rendered or the controversy is otherwise resolved, and each party hereby consents to the exclusive jurisdiction and venue of such courts for such purpose.